 Blubber should not be consumed in large amounts due to the toxins it contains.
 The toxins can be a health hazard and cause tissue damage in humans.
 Blubber should only be consumed in limited amounts.

-Whale oil has been used in soap, leather and in cosmetics.
-Oil from whales was also used as wax for candles, and as fuel in oil lamps.
+Whale oil has been used in soap, leather, and cosmetics.
+Oil from whales was also used as wax for candles and as fuel in oil lamps.

 Is Whale Blubber Still Used?

-Whale blubber is still being used, but most countries in the world are trying to discourage whale hunting.
+Whale blubber is still being used, but most countries are trying to discourage whale hunting.

-In some places, the government allows managed whale hunting to preserve the cultural heritage of particular groups of people.
+In some places, the government allows managed whale hunting to preserve particular groups of cultural heritage.

 This is only done when the whale population is large enough.
-There are some whale species which were hunted in the past for blubber and to obtain whale oil, which almost led to their extinction.
+Some whale species were hunted for blubber and to obtain whale oil, which almost led to their extinction.